Study Abroad FAQs

 The University aims to provide a supportive living and learning environment promoting academic and personal growth and a sense of community among students.
 You will live in a single-occupancy bedroom in a flat or hall with other students.
 You will have shared kitchen and bathroom facilities.
 You can request an en-suite room with a private bathroom, subject to availability.

 There are a number of accessible rooms available to disabled students.
 You can email email@example.com to discuss any facilities you may need.

-You have the option to purchase a meal plan that can be used in our on-campus food outlets, which include cafes where you can grab a quick bite or cafeterias serving main meals.
+You have the option to purchase a catered package that can be used in our on-campus food outlets, which include cafes where you can grab a quick bite or cafeterias serving main meals.
 All on-campus accommodation includes fully equipped kitchens if you would prefer to buy groceries and cook for yourself.

-If you are an EU citizen you can access treatment through the National Health Service using your European Health Insurance Card (EHIC).
-If you are a non-EU citizen you will have access to some services for free, but others will cost you.
+As a study abroad student you will have access to some services for free, but others will cost you.
 We recommend purchasing medical insurance to avoid having to pay for certain services.